Customs Audit and Customs Reconciliation in Dubai

 - Loss of privileges with Dubai Customs; and/or

 - Possible termination of customs registration

 Take note: entities in the business of importing and exporting to/from UAE are subject to evaluation for company records, policies, and practices.
 At Farahat & Co, our team of seasoned auditors /

 An importer/exporter is legally responsible for the accuracy of documents and paperwork that are furnished to Customs.
 This is why most entities hire professionals, specifically specialists of customs audit and customs reconciliation programs, in the preparation and lodging of declarations.

 For your own interests or benefit, make sure that you examine all documents that are supplied to the government authorities, retain them, check for inaccuracies, and advise an auditor of any errors.
 You can also inquire with an approved auditor in Dubai for common customs audit issues and customs compliance checklist.

 In order to help business entities move items quickly, Dubai Customs can’t scrutinize every single transaction.
 This is the reason why customs audit is utilized in confirming information’s integrity, most especially declarations supplied to the authority.
 The customs reconciliation program of UAE was launched in order to eliminate future errors and maximize compliance of registered entities.

-Our team of approved custom auditors based in Dubai and across the UAE helps clients in sustaining and achieving compliance over time and not just improving compliance on a basis of hit and miss.
+Our team of approved Dubai customs auditor helps clients in sustaining and achieving compliance over time and not just improving compliance on a basis of hit and miss.
 What this means is you will have experts supporting your business and carefully looking at all business systems, policies, and processes that are related to customs.